opmap/opmap.github.io/menu/argument_analysis.md

  -->

-# Argument Analysis

-The OPMAP installation is based on an argumentative analysis of the Veggie Debate.
-By completing [the survey](/link_to_survey_chapter), you actually judge different arguments that have been advanced in the debate.
-The argumentative analysis is later used to [compute the degree](/link_to_coherence_chapter) to which your opinion coheres with the opinions of other users.
+The current OPMAP installation at ZKM (Karlsruhe, Germany) is based on an argumentative analysis of the Veggie Debate.
+By completing the survey<!-- TODO: (/menu/survey_chapter)-->, you actually judge different arguments that have been advanced in the debate.
+The argumentative analysis is later used to [compute the degree]({{ site.baseurl }}{% link menu/coherence_values.md %}) to which your opinion coheres with the opinions of other users.

 This document introduces the argumentative analysis of the Veggie Debate and the technical tools we've employed to carry it out.

 ## The Main Theses of the Veggie Debate

 In our interpretation, the Veggie Debate is essentially a debate about the following core claims:

 ```
 [Meat-OK]: There exist meat and animal products
 which one is allowed to eat.

 [Eat-what-you-want]: One may eat meat and other
 animal products of any kind.

 [No-mass-farming]: One must not eat meat produced
 in modern mass farming facilities.

 [Strict-veggie]: One must not eat meat at all.

 [Strict-vegan]: One must not eat animal products
 at all.

 [Less-meat]: One should reduce the consumption
 of meat.

 [Less-animal]: One should reduce the consumption